IUNA AI

 The system uses advanced computer vision and AI algorithms to identify even subtle imperfections that might be missed by human inspectors.
 Our collaboration with Audi has been instrumental in refining this technology for high-end automotive applications.

-The third version of our Auto Scanner has been extended by the functionality of "Anomaly Detection".
-Here, the system not only detects predefined defects, but is also able to check the entire vehicle surface for anomalies.
-Anomalies are defects for which little to no past image data is available.
-This means that even rare defects, which would otherwise only be detected by humans, can be detected fully automatically.
-As a result, full automation of the inspection process has been achieved in Audi's body shop, replacing manual visual inspection.
+The third version of our Auto Scanner was expanded with "anomaly detection" functionality.
+The system not only detects predefined defects, but is also able to check the entire vehicle surface for anomalies.
+Anomalies are defects for which little to no historical image data is available.
+This means that even rare defects that would otherwise only be detected by humans can be captured fully automatically.
+This achieved complete automation of the inspection process in Audi's body shop and replaced manual visual inspection.

-Based on the know-how of the Auto Scanner, the IUNA AI Scanner was developed in September 2021.
-With the AI Scanner we have developed a modular and easy to use AI Vision System, which can be integrated in-line.
+Based on the know-how from the Auto Scanner, the IUNA AI Inspector was developed in September 2021.
+With the AI Inspector, we have developed a modular and easy-to-use AI image processing system that can be integrated inline.
 Combined with the right software application, we are flexible to solve a wide range of tasks in industrial manufacturing.

-In March, the second version of the IUNA Auto Scanner was finalized.
-The system checks standard points on the body of the car for surface geometry defects.
-This includes waviness, indentation points, sheet metal unbalances and other defects that occur primarily in the body shop department.
-In addition, the data helps the respective specialist department to detect process-related errors or errors caused by suppliers.
+In March, the second version of the IUNA Auto Scanner was completed.
+The system checks standard points on the vehicle body for surface geometry defects.
+These include waviness, dents, sheet metal irregularities and other defects that predominantly occur in the body shop department.
+In addition, the data helps the respective department to identify process-related errors or errors from suppliers.

 Iuna.ai becomes development partner of Audi AG

 In September 2020, iuna.ai became an official development partner of VW.
-The aim of the development cooperation was the further development of the IUNA Auto Scanner v1 in the body shop of the Audi R8 for the fully autonomous identification of surface geometry defects on the body.
+The goal of the development cooperation was to further develop the IUNA Auto Scanner v1 in the body shop of the Audi R8 for fully autonomous identification of surface geometry defects on the body.

 Auto Scanner v1 / Surface defect detection